vendetta-mod/Vendetta/README.md

 * Non-root - [VendettaManager](https://github.com/vendetta-mod/VendettaManager)
     - Manager not working?
 No problem!
 Pre-built APKs are provided [here](https://discord.k6.tf/).

+#### Any differences between VendettaXposed and VendettaManager?
+Which I should pick?
+For most users we recommend to use Vendetta manager as it don't require root.

+A brief explanation of differences below:

+* VendettaXposed module allows to inject the modification in applications.
+It is also possible to inject in apps installed from Google Play, so they will continue receiving updates from the store.
+For already installed apps root required, as this is not a permitted Android behaviour and such method relies on Xposed Framework.
+* VendettaManager uses the xposed module as standalone application which can download all required files and repackage them with the modifcation for further installation or update.
+This method don't require root and installs Vendetta next to original Discord (if you use any from Google Play or somewhere else).

 ### iOS
 * [VendettaTweak](https://github.com/vendetta-mod/VendettaTweak)
     - You can get prebuilt `.deb` files from GitHub Actions.